Newborn Hearing Screening

 Roles and Responsibilities of Audiologists

 Audiologists, by virtue of academic degree, clinical training, and license to practice, are qualified to provide guidance, development, implementation, and oversight of newborn hearing screening programs.
-See ASHA's Scope of Practice in Audiology (ASHA, 2018).
+Professional roles and activities in audiology include clinical and educational services (e.g., screening); prevention and advocacy; and education, administration, and research.
+See ASHA’s Scope of Practice in Audiology (ASHA, 2018).

-• Providing management and oversight to other trained professionals who are performing screenings.
+• Provide management and oversight to trained professionals performing screenings.

-• Selecting screening protocols for both the NICU and the well-baby nursery.
+• Select screening protocols for both the neonatal intensive care unit (NICU) and the well-baby nursery.

-• Developing and implementing written policies and procedures on
+• Develop and implement written policies and procedures on

 • infection control;